 Introduction: Aortic dissection is a vascular disease that occurs as a result of the separation of the layers of the aorta.
 Being a high risk of mortality and complication development disease increases the importance of preoperative, intraoperative and postoperative care practices and quality.
 Patient safety practices are one of the most important determinants of the quality of health.
-National Patient Safety Fundations (NPSF) defined patient safety as the prevention of health care-related errors and the prevention or reduction of negative consequences for the patient Intensive care units are highly specialized units that serve patients with critical health conditions, and medical interventions in these areas carry a high risk Joint Commission on Accreditation of Healthcare Organizations (JCAHO) defined 2015 patient safety targets as correct identification of the patient, improving effective communication, improving the safety of high-risk drugs, correct side, correct procedure, securing the correct patient surgery, reducing the risks of healthcare-associated infections, and reducing the risk of injury to patients as a result of falls.
+National Patient Safety Fundations (NPSF) defined patient safety as the prevention of health care-related errors and the prevention or reduction of negative consequences for the patient Intensive care units are highly specialized units that serve patients with critical health conditions, and medical interventions in these areas carry a high risk Joint Commission on Accreditation of the patient, improving effective communication, improving the safety of high-risk drugs, correct side, correct procedure, securing the correct patient surgery, reducing the risks of healthcare-associated infections, and reducing the risk of injury to patients as a result of falls.
 In this study, it is aimed to present the preoperative, intraoperative and postoperative patient safety practices of a 62-year-old male patient who was operated for Type I aortic dissection within the framework of JCAHO patient safety objectives.